aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

-`data_loader.py` reads the four `.gz` files, and `ensemble_cnn.py` writes all output charts and result files, from/to the same directory the scripts live in — so just keep everything in one folder as uploaded, with no subfolders needed.
+`data_loader.py` reads the four `.gz` files, and `ensemble_cnn.py` writes all output charts and result files, from/to the same directory the scripts live in, so just keep everything in one folder as uploaded, with no subfolders needed.